Brandon Bing

-Brandon Bing (born August 8, 1989) is a former American football cornerback.
-He was signed by the Denver Broncos as an undrafted free agent in 2011.
-In addition to playing with the Broncos, Bing also played for the Buffalo Bills and the New York Giants.
-Bing played college football for Rutgers University.
-He attended Cheltenham High School, where he received a track scholarship, and walked on to the football team.
+Brandon Bing (born August 8, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights.
+Bing was signed by the Denver Broncos as an undrafted free agent in 2011.
+In addition to playing with the Broncos, he also played for the Buffalo Bills and the New York Giants.

 Early life

-This section is currently being developed.
-Stay Tuned!
+Bing attended Cheltenham High School, where he received a track scholarship, and walked on to the football team.

-Professional Football Career
+Professional football career

 Bing, coming out of Rutgers University & Cheltenham High School, won his first NFL Super Bowl in 2012, after defeating the New England Patriots.
 He is featured on whistle no days of.
 Season 3 episode 6.